rajpurkarlab/MAIDA-NICU-continual-learning/README.md

 - Resize images to 640x640 (preserving aspect ratio with padding)
 - Convert grayscale to 3-channel RGB
 - Update bounding box coordinates

-**Reference Only**: The script `convert_to_coco_latest.py` shows how we converted raw annotations to COCO format.
-Most users don't need this since preprocessed annotations are already provided.

 See `preprocessing/README.md` for detailed instructions and configuration options.